GuildedAPI/docs/docs/resources/webhook.md

 Send a message through a webhook.
 Returns a [message](/resources/channel#message-object) object.

-This endpoint *may* also be used with the `www.guilded.gg/api` base URL, but doing so does not support uploading files.

 ###### JSON/Form Params

 | Field          | Type                                               | Description                                  | Required                   |